lmolinario/ML_Sec_project/README.md

 	and then run the notebook

 ## **Project Goal**
 This project aims to re-evaluate five RobustBench models using another attack algorithm (e.g., FMN) and identify samples for which one attack succeeds while the other fails.
 In other words, we aim to compare the effectiveness of different attacks against robust models and analyze which cases one type of attack is effective while another fails, thus contributing to a deeper understanding of the robustness of models and attack algorithms.

 ## **Solution Design**
 To re-evaluate the FNM model, we use as a basis for comparison the results of "AutoAttack - Robustbench" calculated on the same epsilon (in this case epsilon = 8/255 with "L-inf" norm) and we take into account the samples that successfully perturb the image with epsilon < 8/255.

 ### **Attack algorithm**
-As indicated in our project I took as a reference the **FMN attack**, also known as FGSM (Fast Gradient Sign Method), which is one of the most common attacks against neural networks.
+As indicated in our project we took as a reference the **FMN attack**, also known as FGSM (Fast Gradient Sign Method), which is one of the most common attacks against neural networks.
 The basic idea of this attack is to calculate the model's gradient concerning the input image and add a perturbation in the direction of the gradient to maximize the loss.
 This type of attack can be implemented as follows:

 ![δ=ϵ⋅sign(∇xJ(θ,x,y))](misc/FormulaFMN.png)